neelbhavsar99/EngCapstone_FlaskWebApp/README.md

  This implementation makes use of the MobileNet deep learning CNN architecture as the base network.

 ## Caffe Framework
 Caffe is a deep learning framework developed by the Berkely AI Research and Community Contributors.
 Caffe [repo](https://github.com/BVLC/caffe).
-It is a much faster way of training images with over 6 million images per day using an Nvidia
+It is a much faster way of training images with over 6 million images per day using an Nvidia K-40 GPU
-K-40 GPU

 ## Run code
-`python app.py -p Caffe/SSD_MobileNet_prototxt.txt -m Caffe/SSD_MobileNet.caffemodel`
+`python app.py`

 ## Article
 [Medium](https://medium.com/analytics-vidhya/ssd-object-detection-in-real-time-deep-learning-and-caffe-f41e40eea968)